skillrepos/ai-sdlc/labs.md

 ```
 ![Context and prompt](./images/sdlc15.png?raw=true "Context and prompt")

+<br><br>

+11. Copilot will generate a "plan".
+After that, it may proceed to start making changes or it may stop.
+If it stops, tell it to proceed with the plan by typing "proceed" into the chat entry area and hitting "Enter".

-11. After Copilot processes the prompt, it should show two files changed - *app.py* and *datastore.py* - in a box above the Chat text entry area.
+After Copilot processes the prompt, it should show two files changed - *app.py* and *datastore.py* - in a box above the Chat text entry area.

 Click on the "+ -"  icon on the right of the "2 files changed" area in the dialog.
 (See figure below).
 Take a look at the diffs.
 When you are satisfied with the proposed changes, click on the *Keep* button in the *Files changed* dialog.
 Then you can close the tab that was opened to show the comparisons.

 ![Reviewing changes](./images/sdlc88.png?raw=true "Reviewing changes")

+<br><br>

 12. Now, let's try the *search* operation again.
 If your app was running when you made the changes in step 9, it should have automatically reloaded.
 If you see a message in its output of the sort "Detected change ... reloading", you should be good to go.
 But if you don't have that you can kill the process (CTRL+C) and then run the app again.

+<br><br>

 13. You can try the search operation with the same curl command as before.
 This time, it should run and return a 200 code rather than 404 since the search endpoint is implemented.
 If the item is found, it will return the found item.
 If not, it returns the empty set "[]".